section-engineering-education/engineering-education/content/articles/The-concept-of-cookies-in-servlets/index.md

 ### API for Cookies

 The `Cookie` class in the Servlet API is used to create cookies.
 Cookies are created using the Servlet API's 'Cookie' class.
 This class employs a variety of approaches to give various cookie activities.
 The `addCookie()` method, for example, is used to add cookies to the response object.
-It sends cookie data from a client to a server or from a server to a client using the `HTTP` response.
+Then, it sends cookie data from a client to a server or server to a client using the HTTP response.
 The `getCookies()` method, on the other hand, is used to access the cookies that have been added to the response object.

 ### How does Cookie work
-When a client makes a new request to a Web Server, the web server assigns a unique ID as a `cookie`, which is then sent back with the response to the client and saved in the client's browser.
+When a client makes a new request to a Web Server, the webserver assigns a unique ID as a `cookie`, which is then sent back with the response to the client and saved in the client's browser.

 This `cookie` value is likewise provided to the server when the client sends another request, and the server uses this value to identify the user.